Content Warning – Nudity

 ‘Oh.
 I forgot to tell you.
 I set the place on fire before we left.’
 Cade increases the sound.

 ‘Yeah… I just emptied some gas in the garage before we left, and… Well, you know.’
 Cade chuckles.

-Derek stares at Cade who looks innocent, ‘What?
+Derek stares at Cade who looks back with an innocent expression.
+‘What?
 We couldn’t leave those “things” roaming the neighborhood now, could we?’